 A blood-filled pimple usually develops because a person has picked, squeezed, or popped a regular pimple.
+Various home remedies can help a blood-filled pimple to go away.

 In this article, learn more about the different types of pimples and the treatment options available.